aurowallet/docs/reference/api-reference/error.md

 ---
-description: Here is the error message returned by the provider.
+description: Here is the error message return by the provider.
 ---

 # Error